CodewithOsatQA/ingredientsAndRecipes/readme.md

-Coverage: 34%
+Coverage: 85.7%
-# Project Title
+# Web Application

 The a web application that allows the user to CREATE READ UPDATE and DELETE Recipes and Ingredient entitites from a JDBC H2 database using an API built in Java interacting through a front end developed using HTML CSS and JS, BootStrap was used for the CSS.